snd/url-pattern/README.md

 > const pattern = new UrlPattern("/api/users/:id");
 ```

-a `pattern` is immutable after construction.
+a `UrlPattern` is immutable after construction.
 none of its methods changes its state.
 that makes it easier to reason about.